maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 Attempts to parallelize this setup must first identify a method to partition the subproblem graph in a way optimizes the tradeoff between parallelism and its own overhead.
 Of course, this depends significantly on the specific resources that will be used to execute the resulting program.

-I will introduce one way of doing this that follows naturally from the use of the inductive graph interface.
+I will introduce one way of doing this that follows naturally from the use of the implicit graph interface.
 Concretely, a carefully chosen abstraction $\pi : S \to \mathbb{N}$ that connects the graph of subproblems to a DAG of enumerated sets of states will provide a parallelization scheme.

 {{< highlight rust "lineNos=true, lineNoStart=1" >}}

-trait InductiveGraph<C>
+trait ImplicitGraph<C>
 where
   C: IntoIterator<Item = Self::State>,
 {